vabajaa/roblox_verfication/README.md

 # Roblox Discord Verificatio
 This project was created for groups who want there own basic framework of a Roblox to Discord verification system.

+I am not apart of Discord, Glitch, or roblox.